GoogleChrome/web.dev/src/site/content/en/learn/css/grid/index.md

 The default behavior of grid layout is to place items along the rows.
 You can instead cause the items to place into columns using `grid-auto-flow: column`.
-You need to define row tracks if you do not want the items to create intrinsic column tracks and layout out all in one long row.
+You need to define row tracks otherwise the items will create intrinsic column tracks, and layout out all in one long row.

 These values relate to the writing mode of the document.
 A row always runs in the direction a sentence runs in the writing mode of the document or component.